stamparm/DSSS/README.md

 **Damn Small SQLi Scanner** (DSSS) is a fully functional SQL injection vulnerability scanner (supporting GET and POST parameters) written in under 100 lines of code.
-It performs blind & error SQLi tests and does advanced comparison of different attributes to distinguish server responses.

 As of optional settings it supports HTTP proxy together with HTTP header values "User-Agent", "Referer" and "Cookie".